mongodb/docs/source/reference/operators.rst

       db.collection.find( { field: { $size: 1 } } );

    :operator:`$size` does not accept ranges of values.
 To select documents based on fields with different numbers of elements, create a counter field that you increment when you add elements to a field.

-   Indexes cannot be used for the $size portion of a query, although the other portions of a query can use indexes if applicable.
+   Queries cannot use indexes for the :operator:`$size` portion of a query, although the other portions of a query can use indexes if applicable.

 .. operator:: $elemMatch